JacoboLansac/audits/solo/origami/origami-autostaking-review.md

     }
 ```

-If the proposed owner doesn't accept ownership, the AutoStakingFactory cannot propose a new owner.
+The issue: if the proposed owner doesn't accept ownership, the AutoStakingFactory cannot propose a new owner.

 #### Impact
-This is hardly an issue as the owners can deploy a new vault.
+This is hardly an issue as the team can simply deploy a new vault.
 And the probability of this happening is extremely low anyway, as they would always accept the ownership.

 #### Team response: fixed
 Despite the low probability and reduced impact, the team implemented a `proposeOwner()` function in the factory so that a new owner could be proposed.